clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-server/bare-metal-install-server.rst

    `Advanced Configuration` is available in the installer versions 1.2.0 and above.

 #.
-From :guilabel:`Select Installation Media`, shown in Figure 8 above,
+From :guilabel:`Select Installation Media` select
-   select :guilabel:`Advanced Configuration`.
+   :guilabel:`Advanced Configuration`.

 #.
 In :guilabel:`Advanced Configuration`, navigate to :file:`/dev/sda`
    and then press :kbd:`Enter`.